-The system update function of System Update or Lenovo Companion helps you keep the software on your computer up-to-date.
+The system update function of Lenovo Companion helps you keep the software on your computer up-todate.
 Update packages are stored on Lenovo servers and can be downloaded from the Lenovo Support Web site.
 Update packages can contain applications, device drivers, UEFI BIOS flashes, or software updates.
-When System Update or Lenovo Companion connects to the Lenovo Support Web site, the program automatically recognizes the following information and determines what updates are available for your computer:
+When Lenovo Companion connects to the Lenovo Support Web site, the program automatically recognizes the following information and determines what updates are available for your computer: